The little 1x1 in dealing with German and Ukrainian business partners

 • Different certification and documentation standards.

 Choosing the right market entry strategy is crucial for success.
-This can be the establishment of your own branch, cooperation with local partners or the use of distribution channels.
+This might be establishing of your own branch, cooperation with local partners or the use of distribution channels.
 Careful market analysis and targeted preparation help to overcome challenges and exploit opportunities.

 2. CRITERIA FOR A SUCCESSFUL PARTNERSHIP

 Potential partners and buyers do not have a deep understanding of your company, its history, its know-how, its philosophy, its relationships with stakeholders, owners and suppliers, which are so important for building trusting partnerships.
-In short, the key to business is to be where your customers and partners are.
-Every new partnership is a blank slate with many unknowns.
 This is why there are prejudices and understandable doubts when it comes to assessing the risk of business relationships between German and Ukrainian partners.
 A distinction must be made between national factors that apply to the country as a whole and those that are specific to a particular provider.
-National factors include economic stability, inflation, development dynamics, legal regulation of customs, including customs and payment transactions, etc. Specific ones that are peculiar to a particular company.
-From the point of view of partners and customers in Germany, cooperation with Ukrainian suppliers is associated with
+National factors include economic stability, inflation, development dynamics, legal regulation of customs, including customs and payment transactions, etc. and specific ones: factors unique to an individual company.
+From the point of view of partners and customers in Germany, cooperation with Ukrainian suppliers is associated with:

 • Greater need for coordination and agreement due to the distance to the supplier.